 During my time with ICI I worked in a variety of product development areas, including large-area display devices, optical data storage media, dye-diffusion thermal transfer printing media and novel xerographic films.

 I found working as part of a multidisciplinary team to be a valuable aid to developing technical communication skills, as also was the process of taking a new product from a bench experiment, through pilot-scale trials, to a handover to full-scale production.

-When not in the office I can be found in the gym, or playing bridge, tennis or squash.
+In my spare time you will generally find me outdoors, in the gym, or playing bridge, tennis or squash.
 I also enjoy skiing, my appreciation of which is in no way diminished by both my daughters now being better at it than I am.